nanosyntax/jme-cln2/README.md

 ![](screenshot.png)

-## Download
+## Installation

-Here is where You can download our [latest release] for macOS, Windows and GNU/Linux.
+Just download our [latest release] for macOS, Windows and GNU/Linux.

 ## Development